AKD92/Text-Drawing-in-Graphic-Canvas-with-CD/README.md

 </h1>

 <h4 align="justify">
-The famous & widely used <i>OpenGL</i> graphics library lacks support for text drawing functions.
+The famous & widely used <i>OpenGL</i> graphics library lacks support for text drawing functionalities.
 <br>
 So how can we <i>draw text ??</i>
 <br>The solution to the problem would be simpler if we use <i>CD</i> toolkit.